Your questions about penalty fares and revenue protection on Southern answered here…

 We have to make sure you can buy your ticket at the station (either at the ticket office or from a vending machine) or buy a permit to travel in a reasonable time.
 However, it is your responsibility to leave enough time to buy your ticket.

 If you get on a train without a ticket or permit you may have to pay a penalty fare.

 You should pay the penalty fare when it's issued.
-You can pay the inspector or the ticket office at your destination with:
+You can pay the member of revenue staff issuing the penalty fare with:

 - American Express